 If so, you’ve already experienced some of the consequences of cocaine addiction.

 Signs of Stimulant Use Disorder

+If you notice any of these signs of cocaine addiction or cocaine withdrawal symptoms, it may be time to seek help and pursue recovery.
 There’s no way around it – cocaine ruins lives.
-Even if you feel you’re in control of your use now, is using worth it knowing that one day you may not be?
+Even if you feel you’re in control of your use now, ask yourself if using is worth it knowing you can easily lose control?

 He is the Founder, Administrator, Counselor at the Sanctuary at Sedona.
 He has a BA in Political Science and is currently Senior teaching staff at Four Winds Society, an international school of energy medicine.
 His credentials also include being an Ordained Minister; a Certified Shamanic Breathwork® Facilitator; a Founding Member Society for Shamanic Practitioners; a Member of Association for Comprehensive Energy Psychology; a Member of the National Institute for Holistic Addiction Studies. [email protected]